 9 Draw a labelled diagram to clearly show how pivot spray irrigation works.
-Use Source 1.24 to help you.
+Use Source 5 to help you.

-Water for energy
+2.8 Water for energy

-Moving water has been used as a source of power since 240 BCE, with the invention of the water-driven wheel.
-Watermills use the force of the flowing water to drive the blades of a large wheel or turbine.
-This, in turn, rotates an axle to drive the machinery inside the mill.
+Moving water has been used as a source of energy since ancient Greek and Roman times, with the invention of the water-driven wheel.
+Watermills built by the Romans used the force of the flowing water to drive the blades of a large wooden wheel.
+This, in turn, rotated an axle to drive the machinery inside the mill to grind grains such as wheat and corn.